lab0-cc/0WM-Models/README.md

 The handle, phone mount and cover need to be printed with a resin able to sustain some deformation.
 We strongly discourage using a standard brittle resin for those parts, and rather suggest a so-called tough or ABS-like resin.
 We have had the most success with, and thus recommend Anycubic’s ABS-Like Resin Pro 2.

-We recommend a harder and less flexible (thus cheaper) resin for the AP mount, as it will be in large-tolerance (> 0.1 mm before resin shrinkage) contact with external parts and must not deform too much.
+The AP mount can be printed using a harder and less flexible (thus cheaper) resin, if needed.

 As with anything printed using a resin printer, care should be taken to properly clean, dry, and cure the parts, as errors (especially regarding duration) in these steps can greatly impact the final result.
 After tinkering a lot with printing parameters and slicers, we actually found that the default parameters of our machine manufacturer’s (Anycubic) slicer were ideal for this project.
 In this slicer, we used heavy supports, with a 3 mm lift between the model and the raft.